The Chronic Journey… another step

 In late February, at my Rheumy followup, I didn’t get good news.
 The RA was flaring and now Sjogrens is testing positive.
 Let’s see… that’s Rheumatoid Arthritis, Sjogrens disease, SICCA syndrome, Addison’s/adrenal insufficiency, dysautonomia, inflammatory bowel disease (cousin of Crohns), ulcerative colitis … I think that’s it on the AI’s (auto-immunes).
 Of course, there’s the pacemaker stuff – which we actually have a lot of fun with – and various assortment of other, less in-my-face health issues.
 I quit counting long ago.
 Honestly.
 I just shake my head.

 So, the metho-chemo was restarted.
-Not totally surprised, since I’d not been feeling well since October, when I visited the Rheumy for a possible flare and hopped on my buddy, prednisone.
-With the metho, the other meds that go with that were started again, as well.
+Not totally surprised, since I’d not been feeling well since October, when I visited the Rheumy for a possible flare and hopped on my ole’ buddy, prednisone.
+Starting along with the metho were the other meds that go with that, as well.
 No joke, I went from zero daily meds and a season of healing and remission to 11 meds in one day.
 It was crazy.
 My silly head was spinning off my shoulders.
 What I thought would be a routine followup appointment for 30 minutes turned in to over 6 hours of various MD appointments, labwork, xrays and other appointments I’d not made time for in my schedule.
 (Ironic how often that schedule thing pops up, yes?)

 I returned for a 30-day follow up last Tuesday, hoping to hear that the metho, and especially the recent prednisone, had calmed everything down and we could quickly reach a maintenance plan, getting back to life as I knew it.
 But this wasn’t the case, and the inflammation was even worse.
 The decision was made to add Enbrel back in to the mix, a decision I was sad to hear (but this is where trusting your healthcare team comes in to play).
 There were insurance delays, and two days later the inflammation and flare were headed to the heart, lungs and ribs – their favorite place to hang out.
 That mess hurts.
 Please indulge me to scream this… THAT.MESS.HURTS.
 Like nobody’s business.
 I thought I was having a heart attack of some kind, not the sternal pain itself because I’ve had that before and it felt familiar, but this time it radiated in to both my jaws.
 That was new.
 And that scared me tremendously.
 And I was driving at the time with nowhere to pull over on these mountain roads.
 So I called the docs the next morning, was called in stat for cardio workup.
 Thankfully everything was okay cardiac-wise, so we hit it from the RA side of things.
 Tons of steroids, something to help with the pain for a few days so I can get some sleep (because no sleep means worsening flare, right?
 I despise this cycle…), and we’re back at home resting.
 Still no work, at least for 30 more days.
 Wow.
 Ouch.